In earlier posts I have written about a central tenet of coaching which states the client is whole, capable and resourceful.

 To overcome our reliance on expertise we need to understand both the payoffs and the costs of being seen as the expert.

 As coaches, it’s our role to support and challenge clients to connect with their own tacit knowledge.
 If we try to show our own knowledge, we can limit our client’s connection with their own expertise and authority.

 We can rob our clients of that magical A-ha moment in which they know deeply, in every cell of their being, what needs to be done.
 It is not just know-how but commitment and accountability that are borne of these moments.

 The simple fact of the matter is that clients know more about their situations than we do.

-Bringing us up to speed on all the information and understanding they’ve gleaned over months and sometimes years would take a lot of time.
+Getting across even a fraction of the information and understanding they’ve gleaned over months and sometimes years would take more time than is available.
 If you need convincing, think about the hours and intensive research involved in large consultancy projects.
 Getting the pertinent data on the table is a laborious business.

-Our precious coaching time is much better spent expanding and deepening the client’s understanding.
+Our precious coaching time is much better spent expanding and deepening the client’s reflections on the central challenge and how they relate to it.
 Leaders need to progress their thinking, not explain it all to their coach every time they meet.

-When emerging coaches learn to let go of being the expert, they free up bandwidth for tracking different sorts of information.
+When emerging coaches learn to let go of expertise, they free up bandwidth for tracking different sorts of information.
 They are able to observe what is happening in the moment; the areas where their client’s thinking flows and where they meet roadblocks.
 This is where the coach’s skills are needed.
-When we support and challenge our clients to work their own way through those road blocks, we earn our coaching fees.
+When we support and challenge our clients to discover their own way of dealing with those roadblocks, we earn our coaching fees.

-How have you managed the need to be an expert?
+How have you managed the temptation to be an expert?